caarlos0/dotfiles.zsh/README.md

 ## compatibility

-I try to maintain it working in both Linux (no specific distro) and OS X, most of all, because I use OS X at home and Linux at work.
+I try to keep it working in both Linux (no specific distro) and OS X, mostly because I use OS X at home and Linux at work.

 ## bugs